i211534/FireCar-Autonomous-Firefighter/README.md

 # FireCar

-An edge-AI prototype that combines fire detection, visual obstacle mapping, path planning, robot actuation, and a web monitoring dashboard on a Raspberry Pi.
+An edge AI prototype that combines fire detection, visual obstacle mapping, path planning, robot actuation, and a web monitoring dashboard on a Raspberry Pi.